davideicardi/shelf-dependency/README.md

       }
     }

-Declare **shelf-dependency** container that will contains all yourcomponents:
+Declare **shelf-dependency** container that will contains all your components:

     const ShelfDependency = require("shelf-dependency");
     const container = new ShelfDependency.Container();